 We are proud to offer our patients lifelike, sturdy, dental crowns and bridges.
 Our custom-made crowns can restore damaged teeth, and bridges replace missing teeth.
 Dr. Miranda provides natural-looking crowns and bridges to blend seamlessly with your natural smile.
-To learn more about dental crowns and bridges, contact our Orlando dental office today.
+To learn more about dental crowns and bridges, contact our dental office today.

 A dental crown is a full-coverage restoration of damaged or decayed teeth.
 It is a tooth-shaped cap that is placed over the tooth to cover it, to improve appearance and restore shape, size, and strength.
 When cemented in place, a crown fully encases the entire portion of the tooth visible at and above the gumline.